5. Calculating and Setting Consulting and Retainer Fees

 How Pro Bono Consulting Helped Me and the Community

 As one of Microsoft’s first twelve independent consultants I had a great, but overwhelming career for 17 years.
-The non-stop pace, however, was exhausting, and I was ready for change.
+The non-stop pace was exhausting and I was ready for change.

 Then I faced the problem of finding clients.
 Two friends said they were going to do a pro bono for our county’s childhood development organization.
 It was an umbrella non-profit that covered preschool education, children’s healthcare outreach, and more.
 The three of us did a multi-week pro bono consulting project that involved interviews, objectives, projects, and metrics.
 Everyone benefited.